DisDP: Disaggregating Compute, Network, and Storage for Model-Sharded Data-Parallel Training: Related Work

+Some works enable compute-network overlapping by GPU kernel fusion~\cite{coconet_asplos22, tilelink_mlsys2025, optimizing_sc2024, mirage_arxiv2025}, which addresses GPU computing unit contention by manually allocating appropriate GPU threads for GEMM and collectives.
+However, kernel fusion does not address GPU memory bandwidth and L2 contention, so they still suffer from collective bandwidth drop, as shown in Subsection~\ref{subsec_motivation_msdp}.
+In contrast, \SystemName{} eliminates the interference with SmartNIC-centric collectives.

-\textbf{In-Network Aggregation for DNN Training.} \ Recent works~\cite{netagg, incbricks, switchml, atp, esa, programmable_switch_nsdi23, a2tp} leverage SmartSwitches to reduce the network data volume during DNN training.
-However, these systems do not support \texttt{all\_gather}/\texttt{reduce\_scatter}, and their network interferes with GPU computation, as discussed in Subsection~\ref{subsec_motivation_network}.
-SHARP~\cite{sharp-agg, sharp, mina} integrates collective communication on dedicated InfiniBand switches, which limits its architectural flexibility.
-In contrast, \SystemName{} enables line-rate network processing on SmartNICs and SmartSwitches and maintains high GPU utilization for end-to-end large-scale model training.
+\textbf{In-Switch Aggregation.} \ Recent works~\cite{netagg, incbricks, switchml, atp, esa, programmable_switch_nsdi23, a2tp, drl_isca19, rackblox_sosp23, taurus_asplos2022, network_isca2020, netreduce_asplos2023} leverage SmartSwitches to reduce the network data volume during DNN training.
+However, these systems only support \texttt{AllReduce}-like semantics, thus not compatible with LLM training.
+SHARP~\cite{sharp-agg, sharp, mina} integrates collective logics on dedicated InfiniBand switches, However, SHARP relies on GPUs for data chunk management and consequently suffers from computation-collective interference.
+In contrast, \SystemName{} proposes novel smart network-managed collectives to improve GPU utilization.